Conference Services/Athletics/Academic Affairs

 - Approval of employees.
 The sponsoring organization must ensure that the staff who are hired are appropriately screened which includes, at a minimum, background checks, interviews, and references.
 In certain instances, such as an overnight camp with minors/youths, Daemen may also require fingerprinting for all employees based on the nature of the camp.

 - Emergency procedures.
-Internal groups must follow standard Daemen procedures and protocols as outlined in the Emergency Response Plan by the College.
+Internal groups must follow standard Daemen procedures and protocols as outlined in the Emergency Response Plan by the University.
 External groups may choose to submit their own plan, subject to approval by the Office of Conference Services, which will be in addition to Daemen’s emergency response procedures.

 - Standardized forms.
 All events must collect information on the attending minor/youth which includes information on: medical needs (physical and/or mental health), photography and video release, assumption of risk, and cancellation policy.
 Forms must be signed by a parent or guardian for all minors and youths, as well as signed by any minor between the ages of 13-18.